calvinlfer/partial-application/README.md

 'use strict';
 let curry = require('./curry');

-function add(a, b, c) {
+//normal function whose arguments we will partially apply function add(a, b, c) {
     return a + b + c;
 }

 //supply all arguments
 console.log((curry(add, 3, 4, 5)));